 The format of the documentation is exposed in a separate document: Documenting the program / web-service.

-The archive you send to us when submitting (or updating) a web-service should have a precise structure~; we thank you in advance for conforming to these recommandations, since this really helps us to manage submissions.
+The archive you send to us when submitting (or updating) a web-service should have a precise structure ; please conform to these recommandations, since this really helps us to manage submissions.

 For example, the archive for the program weightedSum whose provider is PyXMCDA should have only one top-directory: weightedSum-PyXMCDA/ which contains all files without any exception.